Asphorr/Roughy/README.md

 ## Running

-To run MyKernel in QEMU:
+To run Roughy in QEMU:

 ```
 make run